zplus11/TeXer/README.md

 # TeXer

-A basic LaTeX Editor made with Tkinter module, Python.
-Supported PdfTeX, PdfLaTeX, LuaTeX, XeTeX.
+A basic TeX Editor made with Tkinter module of Python.
+Supports pdfTeX, pdfLaTeX, LuaTeX, XeTeX.

+### Are you a TeX expert?

+If your `.tex` source code has even the slightest of error, the editor will crash.
+This keeps noobies away from it.
+Beware, you have been warned.